opencomputeproject/onie/docs/demo_os/index.rst

 Re-installing or Installing a Different OS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to install a new operating system you can re-run the ONIE installation process.
+If you want to install a new operating system, you can re-run the ONIE installation process.
 The demo NOS has a command to do just that::

   PLATFORM:/ # install